Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks

-\paragraph{Performance measures.} In consistent with the theoretical analysis, we use the \emph{projection distance} to measure the subspace distance between the estimated eigenspaces and the true eigenspaces and use the \emph{misclassification rate} to measure the proportion of misclassified (up to permutations) nodes.
+\begin{itemize} \item \texttt{Distributed SC}: obtained from the Step 1 of Algorithm \ref{alg:transnet} under the equal weighting strategy and the follow-up $k$-means; \item \texttt{Single SC}: obtained from the spectral clustering on the debiased matrix $\hat{A}_0$ of the target network. \end{itemize} \textbf{Performance measures.} Consistent with the theoretical analysis, we use the \emph{projection distance} to measure the subspace distance between the estimated eigenspaces and the true eigenspaces and use the \emph{misclassification rate} to measure the proportion of misclassified (up to permutations) nodes.

-\paragraph{Network-generation.} The networks are generated from the HMSBM in (\ref{MOD:SBM}).
+\textbf{Network generation.} The networks are generated from the HMSBM in (\ref{MOD:SBM}).
 We fix $n=120$, $K=3$, and let the number of source networks $L$ vary from 8 to 24.
-Next, we provide the set-up of connectivity matrices, the community assignments, and the privacy-preserving levels for the target network and source networks, respectively.
+Next, we provide the setup of connectivity matrices, the community assignments, and the privacy-preserving levels for the target network and source networks, respectively.